-EXPIRED NE16 Special Scient Planning perm that would hav indirectly, on a the reason for conservation v to safeguard t If granted, plar obligations or the site's natur appropriate mi development within or likely to affect Sites of tific Interest will be subject to special scrutiny.
-Inission will not be granted for development we an adverse effect, either directly or an SSSI unless it can be demonstrated that the proposal clearly outweighs the nature value of the site itself and the national policy he national network of such sites.
-Ining permission may be subject to conditions, management agreements for the protection of re conservation interests and the provision of tigation and/or compensatory measures.
-The following Map: SSSIs have been identified on the Proposals Ref.
-No. Sites NE16/1 Harlow Woods (including Hospital, Risden and Parndon Woods) NE16/2 Hunsdon Mead L
+Proposals for development within or likely to affect Sites of Special Scientific Interest will be subject to special scrutiny.

+Planning permission will not be granted for development that would have an adverse effect, either directly or indirectly, on an SSSI unless it can be demonstrated that the reason for the proposal clearly outweighs the nature conservation value of the site itself and the national policy to safeguard the national network of such sites.

+If granted, planning permission may be subject to conditions, obligations or management agreements for the protection of the site's nature conservation interests and the provision of appropriate mitigation and/or compensatory measures.

+All management schemes, including funding, must be agreed with the Council.

+The following SSSIs have been identified on the Proposals Map:

+Ref.
+No. Sites

+NE16/1 Harlow Woods (including Hospital, Risden and Parndon Woods)

+NE16/2 Hunsdon Mead